trychlos/pwix-cookie-manager/README.md

 - `privacyLabel`

-    An optional string to be used as the label of the `privacy` button, defaulting to english « Your privacy ».
+    An optional string to be used as the label of the `privacy` tab, defaulting to language-dependent « Your privacy ».

 - `privacyTitle`

-    An optional HTML string to be used as the title of the `privacy` tab, defaulting to HTML '`<h5>Your privacy</h5>`'.
+    An optional HTML string to be displayed as the title in the `privacy` pane, defaulting to HTML language-dependent '`<h5>Your privacy</h5>`'.

 - `rejectButton`

-    An optional string to be used as the label of the `Reject all` button, defaulting to english « Reject all ».
+    An optional string to be used as the label of the `Reject` button, defaulting to language-dependent « Reject all ».

 - `statisticsAfter`

-    An optional HTML string to be used after the content of the `statistics` tab, defaulting to nothing.
+    An optional HTML string to be displayed after the list of cookies (if any) in the `statistics` pane, defaulting to nothing.

 - `statisticsBefore`

-    An optional HTML string to be used before the content of the `statistics` tab, defaulting to nothing.
+    An optional HTML string to be displayed before the content in the `statistics` pane, defaulting to nothing.

 - `statisticsContent`

-    An optional HTML string to be used as the content of the `statistics` tab, defaulting to english
+    An optional HTML string to be displayed as the main text in the `statistics` pane, defaulting to language-dependent:

-    « ...
+    « Statistics _cookies_ are mainly used to be able to measure the frequentation of this web site.<br />
+    « They can for example register the link you have followed to come here, or the count of pages you have visited, of the detail of your navigation inside of this web site.

 - `statisticsLabel`

-    An optional string to be used as the label of the `statistics` button, defaulting to english « Statistics cookies ».
+    An optional string to be used as the label of the `statistics` tab, defaulting to language-dependent « Statistics cookies ».

 - `statisticsTitle`

-    An optional HTML string to be used as the title of the `statistics` tab, defaulting to HTML '`<h5>Statistics cookies</h5>`'..
+    An optional HTML string to be displayed as the title in the `statistics` pane, defaulting to HTML language-dependent '`<h5>Statistics cookies</h5>`'..

 - `technicalsAfter`

-    An optional HTML string to be used after the content of the `technicals` tab, defaulting to nothing.
+    An optional HTML string to be displayed after the list of cookies (if any) in the `technicals` pane, defaulting to nothing.

 - `technicalsBefore`

-    An optional HTML string to be used before the content of the `technicals` tab, defaulting to nothing.
+    An optional HTML string to be displayed before the content of the `technicals` pane, defaulting to nothing.

 - `technicalsContent`

-    An optional HTML string to be used as the content of the `technicals` tab, defaulting to english
+    An optional HTML string to be displayed as the main text in the `technicals` pane, defaulting to language-dependent:

-    « ...
+    « Technical _cookies_ are those considered by the web site as essential and absolutely required for make it just work.<br />
+    « These are generally just mandatory, cannot be disabled.

 - `technicalsLabel`

-    An optional string to be used as the label of the `technicals` button, defaulting to english « Technicals cookies ».
+    An optional string to be used as the label of the `technicals` tab, defaulting to language-dependent « Technicals cookies ».

 - `technicalsTitle`

-    An optional HTML string to be used as the title of the `technicals` tab, defaulting to HTML '`<h5>Technicals cookies</h5>`'..
+    An optional HTML string to be displayed as the title of the `technicals` pane, defaulting to HTML language-dependent '`<h5>Technicals cookies</h5>`'..

 - `thirdAfter`

-    An optional HTML string to be used after the content of the `third` tab, defaulting to nothing.
+    An optional HTML string to be displayed after the list of cookies (if any) in the `third` pane, defaulting to nothing.

 - `thirdBefore`

-    An optional HTML string to be used before the content of the `third` tab, defaulting to nothing.
+    An optional HTML string to be displayed before the content in the `third` pane, defaulting to nothing.

 - `thirdContent`

-    An optional HTML string to be used as the content of the `third` tab, defaulting to english
+    An optional HTML string to be displayed as the main text in the `third` pane, defaulting to language-dependent:

-    « ...
+    « Third-party _cookies_ are installed by external third-party sites, partners or service providers.<br />
+    « They are not controlled nor managed in any way by this web site.<br />
+    « You should take care of carefully review the general terms of use, along with the cookies and personal data management policies these third-party sites should publish.

 - `thirdLabel`

-    An optional string to be used as the label of the `third` button, defaulting to english « Third-party cookies ».
+    An optional string to be used as the label of the `third` tab, defaulting to language-dependent « Third-party cookies ».

 - `thirdTitle`

-    An optional HTML string to be used as the title of the `third` tab, defaulting to HTML '`<h5>Third-party cookies</h5>`'..
+    An optional HTML string to be displayed as the title in the `third` pane, defaulting to HTML language-dependent '`<h5>Third-party cookies</h5>`'..

-This dialog is modal, i.e. it blocks any user input other than clicking one the three buttons.
+Please note that this method is only available on the client.

 - English version